the-company-tcus/docs/docs/_usage/api.md

 This plugin is used to generate dynamic routes for pages.

-> **Note**: There is a know issue that in production build, the generated routes
+> **Note**: There is a known issue that in the production build, the generated
-> are not render immediately.
-Instead, it will render Not Found page first, then
+> routes are not rendered immediately.
+Instead, it will render the Not Found
-> it render the correct page.
-This issue is not found in development build.
+> page first, then it renders the correct page.
+This issue is not found in the
+> development build.

 #### Dependencies